How To Manage Cookies in Your Opera Browser

 You can also set Opera up to delete cookies every time you close the browser window.
 This setting is also found under Privacy & Security.

-You can also click on the bubble next to Block third-party cookies.
-Now you won’t need to worry about those ads popping up as often when you’re online.
+You can also turn the toggle on next to Block third-party cookies.
+Now, you won’t need to worry about those ads popping up as often when you’re online.
 After you update these settings, Opera will no longer save third-party cookies.

 You can also tell Opera to block all third-party cookies.
 Third-party cookies are often privacy issues because they track your activity across the internet.